5 Do's and 5 Don'ts for Flipping a House

 Especially for first-time flippers, some homes are just too far gone.
 Egypt's advice?
 Pass on houses with severe water damage or foundation issues, and consult a professional before you buy a home with mold or asbestos.

 Egypt's perfect timeline: "I always say 60 days!!
-30 days for renovation and 30 days to market and sell.
+Thirty days for renovation and 30 days to market and sell.
 After that, the bills and holding costs start adding up and eating into your profit."

 Sweat equity — as in, long hours spent on DIY remodeling projects — can lead to a bigger profit margin, but only if the work happens quickly and looks as good as a professional job.
 Egypt's advice?
 Be realistic about your skills.
 "It definitely pays to do some of the grunt work yourself and put in some good ole’ sweat equity," she says.
 "But it’s important to know which projects you can handle yourself versus which ones call for the professionals.
-I learned the hard way when I was on the roof of my first investment property and one leg fell thru the roof.
+I learned the hard way when I was on the roof of my first investment property and one leg fell through the roof.
 I really had no business up there!"

 Simple DIY projects are a great way to save money and hone your skills for future flips.
 "Projects you can do yourself are things like painting, tiling, landscaping, demolition of walls, cabinetry and old flooring," Egypt says.